Evacuation Sledge Operator Training

 - Practical, face to face training.

-- Maximum of 8 candidates per course to ensure your safety in the stairwell.
+- Maximum of 12 candidates per course to ensure your safety in the stairwell.

 Certificate:

-- Certificates will be issued at the discretion of the trainer depending on the level of competence and ability demonstrated during the course. (e.g. those who physically cannot control the decent of a loaded evacuation chair safely may be certified as an assistant rather than an operator).
+- Certificates will be issued at the discretion of the trainer depending on the level of competence and ability demonstrated during the course. (e.g. those who physically cannot control the decent of a loaded evacuation sledge safely may be certified as an assistant rather than an operator).

 - Following successful completion of the course and assessments, you will receive the following course certificate issued by Chris Garland Training: